Aineph/Bistromathique/README.md

 ```
 $> cd build/
-# If you are using a linux system
+# If you are using a linux system (including macOS)
 $> cmake .. && make
 # If you want to compile it on an other platform
 $> cmake .. -G [platform_name]